 The ZooKeeper server creates snapshot and log files, but never deletes them.
 The retention policy of the data and log files is implemented outside of the ZooKeeper server.
 The server itself only needs the latest complete fuzzy snapshot and the log files from the start of that snapshot.
-See the maintenance section in this document for more details on setting a retention policy and maintenance of ZooKeeper storage.
+The PurgeTxnLog utility implements a simple retention policy that administrators can use.

-2.12.
+2.11.
 Things to Avoid